allenmackley/Notes-Examples-Snippets/js/inheritance/README.md

 console.log(car.getName()); //It is a car: Tesla console.log(car.getType()); //car
 ```
-Note that we use the `__proto__` object here to link the objects, and under the hood it works in a similar way as what happens under the hood above.
-However, in the ES6 example, we don't actually set the prototype property.
+Note that we use the `__proto__` object here to link the objects, and under the hood it works in a similar way as what happens under the hood in ES5.
+However, in the ES6 example, we don't explicitly set the prototype property (however, it still gets set).
 The prototype property, and the hidden `__proto__` property, are two different things.